Peteresis/School_District_Analysis/README.md

 ```
 From the data analyzed, it can be concluded that the schools that perfomed the best are
-Charter Schools, of Medium or Small size, and spending less than $625 per student
+Charter Schools, of Medium or Small size, and spending less than $625 per student.
 ```